 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
-The information below will help you find the right section of this chapter for problems or complaints about benefits covered by Medicare or Medicaid.
+The guide that follows will help.

 Is your problem or concern about your benefits or coverage?

 This includes problems about whether medical care (medical items, services and/or Part B prescription drugs) are covered or not, the way they are covered, and problems related to payment for medical care.